Вікова дегенерація жовтої плями (ВДЖП)

 • Prescribe dietary supplements for unilateral wet or high-risk dry AMD.

-• Treat wet AMD with antivascular endothelial growth factor drugs as an intravitreal injection or through the port delivery system. or laser therapy.
+• Treat wet AMD with anti-VEGF medications as an intravitreal injection or through the port delivery system or with laser therapy.

 • Treat wet AMD with photodynamic therapy or laser therapy in select cases.